PraavinyaJ/PBC-Counterfactual-XAI/README.md

 3.Run the notebook
 jupyter notebook PBC_Counterfactuals_XAI.ipynb

-# Future Work
+# Future Work## Future Work
-- External validation: Evaluate on an independent PBC cohort (different site/time period) to test generalization and calibration stability.
+- Validate on a new cohort.
+I want to test the model on an external PBC dataset (or a later time-split) to see if performance and calibration hold up outside this one sample.
-- Threshold selection + operating points: Report sensitivity/specificity (and PPV/NPV) across multiple thresholds instead of fixing 0.5; optionally add decision-curve analysis for clinical utility.
+- Picking thresholds like a clinician would.
+Report sensitivity/specificity (and PPV/NPV) across a few thresholds instead of hard-coding 0.5, so the model can be tuned for catching more cases vs avoiding false alarms.
-- More robust probability calibration: Compare sigmoid vs isotonic calibration using repeated CV or cross-fitting to reduce split sensitivity; consider calibration-in-the-loop evaluation.
-- Uncertainty reporting (cleaner than current bootstrap):Bootstrap or cross-fit the *entire* fit + calibration procedure (not just retrain + fixed-val recalibration) so uncertainty bands align better with the reported point estimate.
-- Counterfactual realism upgrades: Add a cost function (penalize large/unrealistic lab shifts), clinician-reviewed constraints, and/or pathway constraints (e.g., linked labs) to reduce “implausible but valid” counterfactuals.
-- Model comparisons:Try stronger tabular baselines (e.g., XGBoost/LightGBM if allowed, or tuned GB/LR pipelines) and report whether improvements are consistent under repeated splits.
-- Fairness and subgroup checks: Audit performance/calibration across clinically relevant subgroups (sex, stage categories) and report any major disparities.
-- Feature engineering + missingness: Model missingness explicitly (missingness indicators) and evaluate whether it improves robustness without introducing leakage.
+- Make explanations/uncertainty more robust.
+I want to improve the counterfactual constraints with clinician review (so the what-if's feel realistic) and tighten the resampling uncertainty so it reflects the full fit and calibration procedure more cleanly.